Archive for December 2009

 - School bus operators prohibited from using cell phones while driving if children are present.

-The Montes Herald Law Group, L.L.P. is a law firm with offices in Irving and Dallas Texas.
+The Montes Law Group, P.C. is a law firm with offices in Irving and Dallas Texas.
 We are experienced and qualified attorneys who dedicate our practice to the representation of personal injury victims, including victims of car accidents and other cases where people are severely injured through the negligence and reckless conduct of others.
-Please visit our website at www.MontesHerald.com for more information concerning our law firm and attorneys Rachel Montes and Tom Herald.
-If you desire a free consultation on a personal injury matter, please call us at (214) 522-9401 or email us at Rachel@MontesHerald.com or Thomas@MontesHerald.com for a free case evaluation.

 The Department of Transportation on Monday announced new rules that give the traveling public some rights in the event of extended delays.
 The new rules prohibit U.S. aircraft on domestic routes from remaining on a tarmac for more than three hours with travelers aboard.
 In addition, once the new rule takes effect, airlines will also be required to provide adequate food and water for passengers within two hours of their plane being delayed on the tarmac, and to maintain operable restrooms and provide medical attention if necessary.